 The Remuneration Committee assists Finnvera's Board of Directors in managing issues pertaining to the appointment, terms of employment and salaries of senior executives, and the rewards and incentive systems applied to the management and personnel.
-The plan for the Remuneration Committee's meetings is drawn up yearly.
+A plan is drawn up yearly for the Remuneration Committee's meetings.

 The Remuneration Committee has at least three members.

 The Board of Directors selects the Remuneration Committee's members and chairman from among the Board members, for a term of one year at a time.

-The Remuneration Committee elected after the Annual General Meeting of 2017 was comprised of Chairman of the Board Pentti Hakkarainen, Vice Chairman Pekka Timonen and Board Member Ritva Laukkanen.
+The Remuneration Committee elected after the Annual General Meeting of 2018 was comprised of Chairman of the Board Pentti Hakkarainen, First Vice Chairman Tomi Lounema and Board Member Ritva Laukkanen.

-In 2017, the Remuneration Committee met 5 times (5) and the members' attendance rate was 100 per cent www.finnvera.fi/eng/ > Finnvera > Finnvera in brief > Organisation > Board of Directors
+In 2018, the Remuneration Committee met 5 times (5) and the members' attendance rate was 100 per cent (100).